 While it is clear that antibiotic resistance is a big problem worldwide, the population genetics of drug resistance evolution outside of the laboratory is not well understood.
 If we knew more about the origins of antibiotic resistant bacteria and how they spread, this could help us prevent antibiotic-resistant infections.
 Several important studies have determined the origins of drug resistant strains.
 For example, Enright and colleagues showed that Staphylococcus aureus has acquired the SCCmec element at least 11 times (Enright et al., 2002).
 Another S. aureus study focused only on sequence type 5 and showed that the SCCmec element was imported into sequence type 5 S. aureus strains at least 23 times (Nubel et al., 2008).
 The same study also reported that most of the resulting MRSA strains remain local in one or a few countries (Nubel et al., 2008).
-Croucher et al showed that a soft sweep with multiple origins of drug resistance and vaccine escape in Streptococcus pneumoniae (Croucher et al., 2014).
+Croucher et al showed that a soft sweep with multiple origins of drug resistance and vaccine escape happened in Streptococcus pneumoniae (Croucher et al., 2014).
 In addition to multiple origins of resistant strains, it has been shown that in most cases, susceptible strains co-exist with resistant strains (Austin et al., 1999; Blanquart et al., 2017; Colijn et al., 2009).
+Co-existence of resistant and susceptible strains may be due to fitness costs of resistance (Andersson & Hughes, 2010; Melnyk et al., 2015; Pennings, 2023).
 These results suggest that antibiotic resistance evolution may be best described by local and incomplete soft sweeps from multiple origins.

+For many antibiotics, resistance has become more common over the last few decades, in part because of the successful spread of specific resistant strains (Cookson, 2011; Gladstone et al., 2021; Harris et al., 2010).
+While historically the term “selective sweep” was used for the spread of alleles in recombining eukaryotic species, here we consider the successful spread of a specific resistant strain (i.e., the descendants of a bacterium that acquired resistance) a selective sweep (Croucher et al., 2014; Wilson et al., 2016; Wolff & Garud, 2023).
+If the rise of resistance in a species or population is due to a single origin of resistance, it would be referred to as a “hard sweep” but if it is due to multiple origins, it would be a “soft sweep” (Hermisson & Pennings, 2017; Messer & Petrov, 2013).

 If the number of different origins of antibiotic resistant strains is fairly small, one may expect that resistant strains are overall less diverse and have fewer sequence types than susceptible strains due to a process known as a selective sweep (Hermisson & Pennings, 2017; Maynard Smith & Haigh, 1974).
-However, if the number of different origins of antibiotic resistant strains is large, as suggested by (Nubel et al., 2008), diversity of resistant strains may be as high as diversity of susceptible strains.
+However, if the number of different origins of antibiotic resistant strains is large, as suggested by Nubel et al (2008), diversity of resistant strains may be as high as diversity of susceptible strains.
+Note that we assume here that sequence types are older than the evolution of resistance, though we realize that may not be true in all cases (Ny et al., 2019).
 We set out to test for different bacterial species and different antibiotics, whether resistant strains are indeed less diverse than susceptible strains.

 In this paper we analyze resistance to 38 antibiotics found in six different published studies (eight datasets) focusing on three pathogens: E. coli, S. aureus and E. faecium.
 For each study and each antibiotic (59 comparisons in total), we determine whether the resistant strains show lower sequence type diversity compared to the susceptible strains as measured by the Gini-Simpson Index, the Inverse Simpson Index, and the Shannon’s Diversity Index (H’) (Jost, 2006; Morris et al., 2014; Simpson, 1949).